tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 On the other hand, deflation in traditional fiat systems, produce over time an increase of purchasing power that encourages saving and discourages debt, resulting in the currency being used as a SoV.
 Unfortunately, this comes with a negative side effect that people will stop purchasing goods and services.
 Bitcoin can be considered deflationary as people would rather buy and hold Bitcoins as the price per coin might increase over time, this is limiting its use as a MoE.
 Also, high deflation can cause a deflationary spiral, as people with debt will have more debt and people with money will start hoarding their money as it might be worth more at a later stage [[11]].
 Deflation in traditional fiat systems typically tend to only happen in times of economic crisis and recession and is managed by introducing inflation using monetary policies [[12]].

 As most inflationary fiat systems are government backed, they are able to control the amount of inflation to help alleviate government debt and finance budget deficits [[13]].
-This could result in Hyperinflation where the devaluation of currency occur at an extreme pace resulting in many people losing their savings and pensions [[14]].
+This could result in hyperinflation where the devaluation of currency occur at an extreme pace resulting in many people losing their savings and pensions [[14]].
 Cryptocurrencies on the other hand provide a transparent algorithmic monetary inflation that is not controlled by a central authority or government, limiting its misuse.

 Finding a good balance between being a SoV and MoV is an important issue for developing a successful currency.
 A balance between deflation and inflation need to be selected to motivate saving and at the same time spending of a currency.
 A low inflationary model where inflation is algorithmically maintained and not controlled by a single authority seem like the safest choice, but only time will tell if the high inflation model proposed by Grin will have the desired effect.